Home Conditions | Ocular melanoma

 • Have one or more freckles in the eye (iris nevi).

-Whether you fall under the high risk category or not, it is important to wear sunglasses whenever the sun is out.
-Shielding your eyes from the sun’s harmful rays can lower your risk of developing a number of eye conditions.
+Whether you fall under the high-risk category or not, it is important to wear sunglasses whenever the sun is out.
+Shielding your eyes from the sun’s harmful rays can lower your risk of developing several eye conditions.

 Symptoms